 Our Analytical Chemistry Group has research interests and expertise spanning criminal forensic science, environmental sampling, archaeology, geology, pathology and drug analysis.

-Our MSc Applied Bioscience course will develop your skills within several major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
-You'll focus on the rapidly evolving research into the applications of bioscience in healthcare, to diagnose and treat diseases.
-You'll also develop a comprehensive and critical understanding of the theory and practice of advanced analytical techniques as used and applied in bioscience.
+Develop your skills in major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
+You'll focus on rapidly-evolving research into the applications of bioscience in healthcare.
+You'll also develop a comprehensive understanding of advanced analytical techniques.

 Develop your scientific skills and explore new specialisms.
 If you’re a working biomedical scientist take a step towards being a Chartered Scientist status by studying on our Institute of Biomedical Science (IBMS) accredited distance-learning course.

 Our Institute of Biomedical Science (IBMS)-accredited course gives you a thorough grounding in the theory and practice of diagnosis and treatment of diseases and the underlying molecular and cellular biology, preparing you for a career in a range of biomedical fields.

 Biomedical science explores the basis of disease, and searches for new treatments.
 In our dedicated laboratories you can pursue your training in a number of aspects of biomedical science research.